Sacramento Spousal Support

 How Is Temporary Spousal Support Calculated in California?

 Temporary Spousal Support is initially calculated using software such as DissoMaster or XSpouse.
 Sacramento County uses the “Santa Clara Formula”.
-Placer, El Dorado and Yolo Counties use the “Alameda County Formula”.
+Placer County uses the “Alameda County Formula”.
 This is a guideline that the judge has discretion to modify under special circumstances such as other support obligations, unusual taxes, or special expenses.

 What Is the Difference Between Temporary Spousal Support and Permanent (Long Term) Spousal Support?